ISUgenomics/geospatialworkbook/Workshops/4-Session4-reproducibility-tools.md

 Note: If you forget to ```source activate``` and later try to ```conda activate my_env```, you will get a command not found error and will be instructed to ```conda init```.
 Despite the standard output instructions, **DO NOT EVER TYPE ```conda init``` ON THE CERES HPC**.
 It will make a permanent modification to your $PATH that doesn't play nice with the software module system or with Jupyter.
 If you accidentally ```conda init``` you will have to modify your .bashrc file to remove any conda initialization info.
 See the section of the [Guide to User-Installed Software on Ceres with Conda](https://scinet.usda.gov/guide/conda/) highlighted in red for more detail about how to fix your .bashrc in this case.

 After you ```source activate``` and are placed in the base environment, you will then be able to ```conda activate my_env``` with no problems.
 {% endcapture %}
 {% include alert.md text=text color='warning' %}

 ### From JupyterHub

 When using JupyterHub to login to Ceres you will also have access to Conda.

 #### JupyterHub login with no container

 If you login to Ceres with JupyterHub and are not using a container, you will automatically have access to Conda- no need to load the module.
 At the time of this writing the default is miniconda/3.6.

-{% capture text %}
 always remember to ```source activate``` immediately and to never ```conda init```

 see the above [From the Module System](#from-the-module-system) for more detail
-{% endcapture %}
-{% include alert.md text=text color='warning' %}

 The Conda version shouldn't really matter, but if you run into problems with this older version you can always open a terminal in JupyterLab and execute the same commands as in the above section [From the Module System](#from-the-module-system) to load a more up-to-date Conda version from the software module system.

 #### JupyterHub login with a container
 If you login to Ceres with the workshop image "data_science_im_rs_vSCINetGeoWS_2020.sif" you will have access to miniconda/4.8.3.